Luna (Feid and ATL Jacob song): Composition and critical reception

 "Luna" is three minutes and sixteen seconds long.
 Feid wrote the song, while ATL Jacob co-produced the song with others and provided background vocals.
 It was recorded, mixed, and mastered by Wain at Art & Music Studios in Milan through 24k Mastering.
 "Luna" is a reggaeton heartbreak song with fused elements of Latin rhythms and American hip hop.
 The lyrics are about a woman leaving a past relationship to go with a new person.
 They begin with Feid remembering good moments of the former relationship, such as the last time he saw his partner smile and the nights they used "not to sleep".
-He names her "my queen" and "my treasure" before repeating in the chorus: "No supe qué día te olvidaste de mí / Y-y de mí / Y-y yo de ti".
-Later in the song, he expresses his desire to forgive her, but also claims that she "[lo tiró para] la lona [y le dejó] en cero toda la estámina".
+He names her "my queen" and "my treasure" before repeating in the chorus: "No supe qué día te olvidaste de mí / Y-y de mí / Y-y yo de ti" (lit.
+'I did not know what day you forgot about me / And-and about me / And-and me about you').
+Later in the song, he expresses his desire to forgive her, but also claims that she "[lo tiró para] la lona [y le dejó] en cero toda la estámina" (lit. 'threw [him] to the canvas [and zeroed] all the stamina').
 He continues assuring her that she also misses the cars and "making love" with him when they were "farros".
-The line, " 'Baby, te extraño' / Que duraríamos años", is sang by the narrator and became the most viral part of the song on the social media platform TikTok.
+The line, " 'Baby, te extraño' / Que duraríamos años" (lit.
+Baby, I miss you' / That we would last for years'), is sang by the narrator and became the most viral part of the song on the social media platform TikTok.
 He ends the song wishing that he could forget her.

 Some critics noticed that "Luna" is the second song on which Feid has invited an American hip hop producer, following "Le Pido a Dios", calling it an effort to expand American hip hop and the artist's reach around the world.
-Others praised its success and lyrical content; HappyFM named it a "colaboración espectacular" and the "guinda" for closing the musical year.
+Others praised its success and lyrical content; HappyFM named it a "spectacular collaboration" and the "icing on the cake" for closing the musical year.
 Additionally, José María Almoguera of Telecinco, highlighting its virality a few days after the EP's release and the number of TikTok videos using the track, labeled "Luna" as the new breakup anthem.
-Considering that the song was the most played on Los 40's radio stations in all available countries for three non-consecutive weeks, Miguel Ángel Bargueño described the production as "elegante", such that it was impossible not to "mover las cadenas cada vez que la escuchamos."
-Publimetro and Billboard Argentina also found the track "emotiva" and "misteriosa", respectively.
+Considering that the song was the most played on Los 40's radio stations in all available countries for three non-consecutive weeks, Miguel Ángel Bargueño described the production as "elegant", such that it was impossible not to "move our hips every time we hear it."
+Publimetro and Billboard Argentina also found the track "emotive" and "mysterious", respectively.